Sylius/ShopApiPlugin/README.md

 ## Installation

-Before install ShopAPI you should disable or delete all ShopBundle dependecy, You can't use these package together !!!
+##### Before installing SyliusShopApiPlugin, you should disable all SyliusShopBundle's dependencies.
+You cannot use these packages together.

 1. Run `composer require sylius/shop-api-plugin` and, when asked if you want to execute the Flex recipe, answer 'Yes'.
 2. Extend config files: